mnuryyev/handson/src/content/wiki/en/03-networks/07_eth-mac-arp.md

 date: "2026-04-26"
 ---

 Ethernet is the most widely used data link layer technology (OSI L2).
 It works with physical addresses (MAC), defines the frame format and rules for transmitting data within a single network segment.
 ARP bridges L2 and L3 - it maps an IP address to a MAC address.
-The CAM table is how a switch "remembers" who is where.
+The CAM table is how a switch remembers who is where.

 ---